sgood15006025/hello-world/README.md

 Hello all!
-I am learning python looking to wokr on ml in the future
+I am learning python looking to work on ml in the future